top of page

 Bridge of the Full Moon in the Garden of Pine Wind at Garvan Woodland Gardens, photo personal collection

 And speaking of the outdoors, on a peninsula on Lake Hamilton is the 210-acre Garvan Woodland Gardens.
-As one of eight woodland gardens in the United States, it is a feast for the eyes with the Anthony Chapel and the Anthony Family Trust Carillon and the Bridge of the Full Moon in the Garden of Pine Wind, one of the most photographed places in the gardens.
+As one of eight woodland gardens in the United States, it is a feast for the eyes, featuring the Anthony Chapel, the Anthony Family Trust Carillon, and the Bridge of the Full Moon in the Garden of Pine Wind, one of the most photographed spots in the gardens.

 Oaklawn Racing photo personal collection